 For 54 percent of world Druids, Druidry is their single religious or spiritual path; for the remaining 46 percent, Druidry is practiced alongside one or more other religious traditions.

-Buddhism, Christianity, shamanistic traditions, Witchcraft/Wicca, northern traditions, Hinduism, Native American traditions, and Unitarian Universalism are the most common religion followed among the druids.
+Buddhism, Christianity, shamanistic traditions, Witchcraft/Wicca, northern traditions, Hinduism, Native American traditions, and Unitarian Universalism are the most common religions among the druids.

 In addition to identifying as Druids, 63 percent of world Druids identify as Pagans or Heathens; 37 percent of Druids reject both designations.

-While many people consider Druidism to be a religion, its essential ideas are interpreted and articulated differently by different branches, groves, and even individuals.
+While many consider Druidism a religion, its essential ideas are interpreted and articulated differently by different branches, groves, and individuals.

 Here’s a table containing general principles that can be applied to the bulk of current druids: